Improving Both Domain Robustness and Domain Adaptability in Machine Translation: Method

 where $\alpha$ is the learning rate and $L$ is the loss function.
 In our methods, we consider both the traditional sentence-level meta-learning loss $\mathcal{L}_{\mathcal{T}}\left(f_{\theta}\right)$ and the word-level loss $\Gamma_{\mathcal{T}}\left(f_{\theta}\right)$ ($L^{*}$ of $\mathcal{T}$) calculated from the word-level domain mixing pre-trained model.
 More formally, the loss is updated as follows:

-The meta-training phrase is not adapted to a specific domain and can be used as a metric to evaluate the domain robustness of the model.
+Note that the meta-training phase is not adapted to a specific domain, so it can be used as a metric to evaluate the domain robustness of the model.

-\textbf{Meta-Adaptive}.
-After the meta-training phase, the parameters are updated to adapt to each domain using the small support set $\mathcal{D}_{\text {meta-test}}$ corpus to simulate the low-resource scenarios.
-Then performance is evaluated on the query set of $\mathcal{D}_{\text {meta-test}}$.
+\paragraph{Meta-Adaptation.} After the meta-training phase, the parameters are updated to adapt to each domain using the small \emph{support set} of $\mathcal{D}_{\text {meta-test}}$ corpus to simulate the low-resource scenarios.
+Then performance is evaluated on the \emph{query set} of $\mathcal{D}_{\text {meta-test}}$.